 Lindsay, CEO of The Yarbrough Group, focuses on developing the next generation of leadership, helping organizations navigate the changing virtual workspace, bringing in the perspective of women and the experience of generations X and Y. She leads training in interpersonal, group, and organizational conflict resolution techniques; facilitates team development, and strategic planning; and coaches individuals so they can reach their full potential.

 Lindsay graduated from Wellesley College with a degree in Political Science and has her Masters from George Mason University School for Conflict Analysis and Resolution (S-CAR).
 Her studies have focused on rebuilding governments following violent civil conflict and engaging women in peace building processes.
-She is a recent graduate of the Mastery level class of Polarity Thinking.

 Lindsay lives in Washington, DC.